MiletoAlmeida/OOPBank/README.md

-# OOPBank
+# com.miletodev.oopbank.OOPBank

-**OOPBank** is a digital banking project developed in Java using Object-Oriented Programming (OOP) concepts.
+**com.miletodev.oopbank.OOPBank** is a digital banking project developed in Java using Object-Oriented Programming (OOP) concepts.
 The project aims to create a basic banking account management system with functionalities such as account creation, login, deposits, withdrawals, and transfers.

 ## Table of Contents